-Author contributions.
-See the methodology section, which describes the various roles played by the authors in more detail.
+See the Section 3, which describes the various roles played by the authors in more detail.
 Greenberg developed the Timelapse software and was the primary author of the design patterns listed here.
 Godin and Whittington contributed regularly to the Timelapse software design via on-going discussions of its features and its use by their team of analysts.
 They also reviewed and contributed to various drafts of this paper.